-If paying by paper check, the user fee identification (ID) number should be included on the check, followed by the words "Material Threat Medical Countermeasure Priority Review" or "MCMPRV."
+If paying by paper check the invoice number should be included on the check, followed by the words "Rare Pediatric Disease Priority Review."
 All paper checks must be in U.S. currency from a U.S. bank made payable and mailed to: Food and Drug Administration, P.O.
 Box 979107, St. Louis, MO 63197-9000.

-If checks are sent by a courier that requests a street address, the courier can deliver the checks to: U.S. Bank, Attention: Government Lockbox 979107, 1005 Convention Plaza, St. Louis, MO 63101.
+If checks are sent by a courier that requests a street address, the courier can deliver the checks to: U.S. Bank, Attention: Government Lockbox 979107.
+1005 Convention Plaza, St. Louis, MO 63101.
 (Note: This U.S. Bank address is for courier delivery only.
 If you have any questions concerning courier delivery, contact the U.S. Bank at 314-418-4013.
 This telephone number is only for questions about courier delivery).
 The FDA post office box number (P.O.
 Box 979107) must be written on the check.
 If needed, FDA's tax identification number is 53- 0196965.

-If paying by wire transfer, please reference your unique user fee ID number when completing your transfer.
+If paying by wire transfer, please reference your invoice number when completing your transfer.
 The originating financial institution may charge a wire transfer fee.
 If the financial institution charges a wire transfer fee, it is required to add that amount to the payment to ensure that the invoice is paid in full.
 The account information is as follows: U.S. Dept. of the Treasury, TREAS NYC, 33 Liberty St., New York, NY 10045, Account Number: 75060099, Routing Number: 021030004, SWIFT: FRNYUS33.